Graph Neural Prompting with Large Language Models: Introduction

 Given the broad success of LLMs, many techniques have emerged to adapt these general-purpose models to downstream tasks.
 Beyond the conventional approach of model fine-tuning where all model parameters are adjusted \cite{howard2018universal}, prompt-based adaptation methods are proposed to modulate a frozen LLM's behavior through prompts \cite{prompt_design, prompt_tuning, prefix_tuning}.
 Rather than adapt the parameters in LLMs, these methods freeze the LLMs and typically introduce additional trainable parameters.
 The idea of freezing LLMs is appealing, especially as the model size grows and the training resource dependency intensifies.

 On the other hand, despite the success of LLMs in handling different real-world applications and the feasibility of adapting to specific downstream tasks, they still exhibit the inherent limitations of language modeling in accurately capturing and returning grounded knowledge \cite{lewis2020retrieval, kg_llm_survey}.
-Knowledge graphs (KGs), storing enormous facts, serve as a structured and systematic way of representing knowledge \cite{kg_survey, kg_survey_2}.
-Consequently, existing methods have incorporated KGs to assist language modeling for the task of question answering, often by designing customized model architectures to accommodate both KGs and textual data, followed by joint training sessions \cite{dragon, greaselm}.
+Knowledge graphs (KGs), storing enormous facts, serve as a systematic way of representing knowledge \cite{kg_survey}.
+Consequently, existing methods have incorporated KGs to assist language modeling, often by designing customized model architectures to accommodate both KGs and textual data, followed by joint training sessions \cite{dragon, greaselm}.
 Nonetheless, joint training KGs and text for LLMs is challenging due to the extensive parameters LLMs contain and the substantial computation resources they require.
 In addition, numerous pre-trained LLMs with exceptional capabilities are released.
 It becomes advantageous to employ these pre-existing LLMs, particularly beneficial if we can sidestep the need to craft a specialized model and train it from scratch.
-A direct approach to employing KGs is to feed the triples from KGs into LLMs directly \cite{kaping}.
+A direct approach to employing KGs for retrieval-augmented generation \cite{lewis2020retrieval} is to feed the KG triples into LLMs directly \cite{kaping}.
 However, this method can introduce substantial noise, given that KGs might contain various extraneous contexts.
 Therefore, we ask: